Daily Politics: Presenters

+Production

-ProductionDaily Politics was produced at the BBC's Millbank studios near the Palace of Westminster, but despite this convenient location, it was not unknown for MPs and guests to arrive late for their interviews; a social gaffe which Andrew Neil frequently reminded them of on subsequent appearances.
-However, on 17 May 2011, when the programme was re-scheduled to an earlier slot of 11.30 am, Neil himself was caught in traffic and missed the entire programme, which had to be introduced solo by Anita Anand, with an empty chair alongside her.
+Daily Politics was produced at the BBC's Millbank studios near the Palace of Westminster, but despite this convenient location, it was not unknown for MPs and guests to arrive late for their interviews; a social gaffe which Andrew Neil frequently reminded them of on subsequent appearances.
+However, on 17 May 2011, when the programme was rescheduled to an earlier slot of 11.30 am, Neil himself was caught in traffic and missed the entire programme, which had to be introduced solo by Anita Anand, with an empty chair alongside her.
 For a while from 1 September 2014, the programme was moved to Broadcasting House while the Westminster studio was renovated.

 On 4 January 2016, Laura Kuenssberg arranged for Labour MP Stephen Doughty to announce his resignation on the show.
 This led to formal complaints.

 Every Wednesday the programme featured an email competition where viewers answered a question for the chance to win a coveted Daily Politics mug.
 This competition was suspended as per BBC policy in the wake of the Blue Peter phone-in scandal.
 The competition returned in 2008 with entries picked out of a giant-sized Daily Politics mug instead of a normal mug (after initially using a Daily Politics bucket).
 Neither the enlarged mug nor the Daily Politics bucket were made available as a prize.
 The design of the mug changed in September 2008, after a relaunch of the programme.
 A new electronic method for choosing the winner was introduced in April 2012.